 Rabbi Jill Berkson Zimmerman is a visionary with a plan and a lifelong seeker.
-She is dedicated to a Judaism that makes a difference in people’s everyday lives.
+She is dedicated to making Judaism accessible and that makes a difference in people’s everyday lives.
 Rabbi Jill’s approach to Judaism is informed by mindfulness, welcome and activism.

-At every step along the way, Jill has lived her vision of building and sustaining community, taking her from teacher, activist, organizational development consultant, local and national lay leader in the Reform movement, and entrepreneur.
+At every step along the way, Jill has lived her vision of building and sustaining community.
+Her journey has included roles as a teacher, activist, Organizational Development consultant, local and national lay leader in the Reform movement, and entrepreneur.
 She has been a master gardener, finding deep spiritual connection with her hands in the soil.

 In 1999, Jill was fortunate enough to study with Rabbi Lawrence Kushner, who opened up the world of Jewish mysticism, Chasidic texts, and Torah study.
 A light was ignited.
-With only a “culturally Jewish” home, she was not introduced to the deeper wisdom that Judaism offers.
-When she met Rabbi Kushner and began to study, she felt as if she had discovered a treasure in her own backyard.
-She immersed herself in Jewish study and practice, and ultimately decided to devote the “second half” of her life to Jewish teaching and learning and helping others find the joy and meaning she had found in Jewish texts, rituals, and community.
+Because Rabbi Jill grew up in a “culturally Jewish” home, she was not introduced to the deeper wisdom that Judaism offers.
+When she met Rabbi Kushner and began to study, she felt as if she had discovered a hidden treasure in her own backyard.

-After her ordination in 2009 from Hebrew Union College-Jewish Institute for Religion, she served as a congregational rabbi at Temple Emanuel of Beverly Hills.
-Rabbi Jill’s position at Temple Emanuel was Director of Building Community & Growing Membership, a new role created especially with her talents in mind.
-She revived the Caring Community and chavurot (friendship) circles and worked with congregants on creating a welcoming atmosphere at the temple.
+After her ordination in 2009 from Hebrew Union College-Jewish Institute for Religion, she served as an Assistant Rabbi at Temple Emanuel of Beverly Hills.
+There, Rabbi Jill’s position at Temple Emanuel was Director of Building Community & Growing Membership, a new role created especially with her talents in mind.
+She revived the Caring Community and chavurot (friendship) circles.
+Jill worked with congregants on creating a welcoming atmosphere.
 She was blessed to work with Rabbi Laura Geller.